BrerDawg/ti_lpc/README.md

 Note: if you set an incorrect 'pc srate' (i.e: not matching your current pc's audio hardware samplerate) you will get pitch and duration errors (chipmunk/slo-mo).

-Long strings of speech (>20 secs of voicing) will take some time to render and be heard, it may appear the app has locked up, but if you ran app from a command line you will see its probably still processing audio by the console output.
+Long strings of speech (>20 secs of voicing) will take some time to render and be heard, it may appear the app has locked up, but if you ran app from a command line you will see it's probably still processing audio by the console output.

 Use 'AEdit' button to open your favourite audio editor, it runs a script/bat file and passes the saved .au audio filename you specified (or 'zz_audio.au'), edit the script or batch to call whatever audio app you prefer (script requires execution priveledges):
 (linux) 'open_audio_editor.sh'